Recolour Grey workshops are coming to a town near you.

 We want Grey County to be inclusive and welcoming to people of all ages and abilities.
 We recently partnered with students from the University of Guelph to look at policies that better support youth and older adults.

 Grey County recently completed a Natural Heritage Study we called Green in Grey.
 The study identified key natural areas and linkages and recommended policies related to these features.

 Grey County is building a better service environment to meet the current and future needs of residents and visitors.

 On September 6, 2016, Council approved a one-year pilot allowing the use of ATVs on many County Roads.
-The decision will be reviewed again in a year following a report with details of the pilot.
+The pilot was deemed a success and has been endorsed by Grey County Council.

 From 2015-2017, Grey County paramedics embarked on a two-year clinical trial to study the effectiveness of community paramedicine in reducing emergency room visits by chronic disease patients.